LittleGreenViper/LGV_MeetingServer/README.md

   >**NOTE:** It is possible to prevent the `update` function from working from the HTTP invocation (only available via command line).
 This is so that we can regulate the updates, via things like [`cron`](https://en.wikipedia.org/wiki/Cron) tasks.
 This is done by setting the `$_use_cli_only_for_update` variable to `true`, in [the configuration file](https://github.com/LittleGreenViper/LGV_MeetingServer/blob/master/Tests/config/LGV_MeetingServer-Config.php).

-  If an update is successful, it will return a respoonse like so:
+  If an update is successful, it will return a response like so:

 ```
 {